 Other companies are developing more humane, environmentally friendly alternatives to leather.
 Bolt Threads of Emeryville, California, is turning mycelium, the underground root structure of mushrooms, into a leather-like material called Mylo.
 Unlike leather, says the company, “Mylo doesn’t involve raising and sacrificing livestock, or any of the associated greenhouse gases or material wastes.”
-Modern Meadow in Nutley, New Jersey, has just released Zoa, a leather-like product that starts with living animal cells instead of the animal.
-The company grows leather out of collagen, a protein in animal skin, and then tans it without the toxic chemicals.
+Modern Meadow in Nutley, New Jersey, has just released Zoa™, a product inspired by leather that starts with an animal-free process.
+Modern Meadow designs, grows, and assembles collagen, the building block of skin.
+It's then assembled into a network of fibers, and tanned.

 sustainable production is just better for business

-Most of the food waste-to-fashion companies are still new and figuring out how to scale up production.
+Most of the food waste-to-fashion companies are still new enough that their product hasn't hit the market, like Modern Meadow, or are figuring out how to scale up production.
 But Hugo Boss recently launched a "vegan" menswear shoe produced with natural-based material made of pineapple leaf fibers.
 The company is anticipating demand for sustainable clothing will grow, thanks to young people.
 In fact several studies have confirmed that upwards of 65 to 70 percent of consumers under 35 around the world report that they will choose brands or retailers based on their ethical practices.

 But the real push for a more sustainable means of sourcing and production may come from within the fashion industry itself.
 A Business and Fashion survey conducted by McKinsey, predicted the “industry will see losses of of 3 to 4 percent across the board unless companies can rethink their supply chains to provide for more resource efficiency and less waste” and that “sustainability will be an integral part of the planning system” for fashion brand economies.